 Pipettes production for antibody testing

-Our customer produces an antibody test kit and diagnostic system that detects a patient’s immune response to SARS CoV-2.
+Our customer produces an antibody test kit and diagnostic system that detects a patient’s immune response to SARS-CoV-2.
 In June 2020, the FDA provided emergency use clearance for the blood test, which can, within 18 minutes, identify patients who may have had asymptomatic infection, or are post infection and carry antibodies to the virus.

-We already produce billions of pipette tips each year to exacting specifications for other types of tests, and are now in the process of increasing output at our Hägglingen facility to support antibody test kits and diagnostics.
+We already produce billions of pipette tips each year to exacting specifications for other types of tests, and we are now in the process of increasing output at our Hägglingen facility to support antibody test kits and diagnostics.

 Working as a single team

 Our engineers and operations team saw this as an important opportunity to collaborate with our customer.
-We worked together seamlessly, with the customer following our progress, and pushing their suppliers in the supply chain when necessary to meet delivery times.
+We worked together seamlessly, with the customer following our progress and pushing their suppliers in the supply chain when necessary to meet delivery times.
 Obstacles or decisions on technical solutions were quickly resolved as the perspectives and experience of both teams overcame every issue.